MarktW86/azure-psdocs-processing/azurermps/1.7.0/AzureRM.LogicApp/Get-AzureRmIntegrationAccountMap.md

 # Get-AzureRmIntegrationAccountMap

 ## SYNOPSIS
-Gets an integration account map.
+Gets the specified integration account map from the Azure resource group.

 ## SYNTAX